Fraternidad-Muprespa, present at the 10th International Congress of Occupational Health and Risk Prevention

 In conclusion, he sent the audience the recent study “Approaching the future 2023”, by Corporate Excellence, according to which responsible leadership is the second trend in terms of relevance for organizations (55.3%), and the most priority area for senior management (58.2%).

-In this Congress, the presentation by the panel of experts “Climate crisis, how to face it at work?”, by Alfredo Iglesias, International consultant, PhD in Mining and Engineering Corresponding academic doctor of the Royal Academy of Doctors of Spain (RADE), who explained how to prevent the effects associated with climate change on the health of workers, in addition to sharing the foundations of the need to introduce preventive measures to avoid these unwanted effects.
+In this Congress, the presentation of the panel of experts has also stood out “Climate crisis, how to face it at work?”, on the part ofAlfredo Iglesias, International consultant, Mining Engineer doctor and Corresponding academic doctor of the Royal Academy of Doctors of Spain (RADE), who explained how to prevent the effects associated with climate change on the health of workers, in addition to sharing the foundations of the need to introduce preventive measures that avoid these unwanted effects.